Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/Getting-startedv2(1).md

 Participants should have the following prerequisites:

--   **Basic familiarity with Microsoft 365** : Understanding of Microsoft 365 tools and navigation in the Microsoft environment.
+-   **Basic familiarity with Microsoft 365 :** Understanding of Microsoft 365 tools and navigation in the Microsoft environment.
--   **Fundamental understanding of business processes** : Awareness of common workflows and data management concepts.
+-   **Fundamental understanding of business processes :** Awareness of common workflows and data management concepts.
--   **No prior coding experience required** : This lab is beginner-friendly and focuses on low-code solutions.
+-   **No prior coding experience required :**  This lab is beginner-friendly and focuses on low-code solutions.
--   **Access to a Microsoft Power Platform environment** – Ensure you have the necessary permissions and access to work with Power Apps, Power Automate, Power BI, and Power Virtual Agents.
+-   **Access to a Microsoft Power Platform environment :** Ensure you have the necessary permissions and access to work with Power Apps, Power Automate, Power BI, and Power Virtual Agents.

 ## Architechture